Kurt Ballou: God City Studio

 In the late 1990s, Kurt Ballou was working as a biomedical engineer when his then-project got cancelled.
 Instead of selecting a different position within the same company that he had worked with for six years, Ballou opted to receive a severance package which he used to build his own recording studio.
 His experiences and knowledge in engineering carry over to his recording work.
 In regards to Ballou's technical precision as a producer, Jacob Bannon (of Converge) has stated, "Nothing gets by him—it is inspiring to watch him work."

 Established in 1998, God City Studio is located in Ballou's home state of Massachusetts.
 One of the earliest recordings from the studio was Cave In's Until Your Heart Stops.
 Ballou handled all production, engineering, and mastering for the record.

 Ballou has stated that collaborating on Jane Doe with co-producer Matthew Ellard was a huge learning experience for him as an engineer and producer.
 Ellard jokingly stated Ballou "watched him like a hawk" during the engineering and producing process.

 In 2005 Ballou remixed and remastered Converge's Petitioning the Empty Sky and When Forever Comes Crashing.
 Ballou has stated that because of the quality of [Converge's] recordings has improved so much that the original recordings were "becoming distracting".
 Ballou has also produced and co-produced several Converge albums, including 2001's Jane Doe, 2004's You Fail Me and 2006's No Heroes.
 He has also produced a number of independent metal and hardcore bands, including Genghis Tron's Board Up the House, Torche's Meanderthal, Disfear's Live the Storm and Darkest Hour's Godless Prophets & the Migrant Flora.

 One reason that motivated Ballou to get in to the studio side of music was to have "maximum control over Converge's music."
 He further stated, "When we were starting out, no one wanted to help us anyway, so if we didn't take control, nothing was going to get done."
 Ballou has claimed to admire producers such as Ken Andrews, Martin Bisi, Fred Drake, Steve Albini, and Don Zientara.

+Ballou has also contributed to music-production education.
+In 2013, he taught a multi-day recording and engineering course for CreativeLive, covering his workflow at GodCity Studio and demonstrating techniques used on Converge recordings.
+He later appeared as a guest instructor on the Nail The Mix platform, where he provided an in-depth breakdown of his mix for Converge's "I Can Tell You About Pain."